Fees & Insurance

 Your Good Faith Estimate

-Before any testing begins, you'll receive a written Good Faith Estimate of your expected costs.
+Before any testing begins, you will receive a written Good Faith Estimate of your expected costs.

 Under the federal No Surprises Act, clients who are uninsured or paying out of pocket have the right to a Good Faith Estimate of expected charges.
-We view this as a feature, not a formality: it means you see your costs in writing, upfront, with no hidden fees and no surprise bills after the fact.
+This is a feature, not a formality: it means you see your costs in writing, upfront, with no hidden fees and no surprise bills after the fact.

 Payment options